rocesS/notarycrm/README.md

 ## Tests

-Aplication is tested with TDD methodology.
+Tests have been written in TDD methodology.
 Phat to tests: src/test/java/com/example/notarycrm

 ##